|The Wm. H. & Edgar J. Magness Community House and Library or "Magness Library"

 Laura died in July 1937.

-because without her there would probably not be a Magness Library.
-As noted in the previous article Laura was born in McMinnville, was
+without her there would probably not be a Magness Library.
+As noted in the previous article Laura was born in McMinnville, was educated at St.

 Laura considered her formal classes at St. Cecelia a good beginning in her education process.
 She continued her studies of music, painting,